BinhNguyen71/Canon-Project/Canon.md

 A third-country effect thus suggests a great effect of international trade agreements.
 Whether this theory holds for all cases in history begs to differ.
 Even with the aforementioned models and effects, it might have great explanatory power in one situation, but nothing in the other.
 Detailed case studies will then shed more light on what is happening in the bigger picture.

-Economic Integration is achieved mainly from trade liberalisation.
-What we question here is to what extent opening up the economy to foreign competition promote effective Economic Development.

-From the stages of Economic Integration we focus our analysis on the initial four: tariff preferences system, free trade are, customs union and the common market as a consolidation.
+Trade Liberalization, is in its genesis a first step towards Economic Integration.
+Economic Integration, as the Hungarian Professor Bela Balassa defended, promotes Economic growth and development.
+From the stages of Economic Integration we focus our analysis on the initial four: tariff preferences system, free trade area, customs union and the common market as a consolidation.

-Under the empirical evidences of trade liberalisation we address to the case of the Pacific Arch.
-A process which in which we can distinguish 3 different phases:
+Under the empirical evidences of trade liberalisation we address to the case of the Pacific Arch, which includes the cases of Japan, the Asian Tigers (Hong Kong, Singapore, South Korea and Taiwan), and the 2nd Generation of Industrialised countries (Thailand, Malaysia, Indonesia, China).

-- The case of Japan;
-- The Asian Tigers (Hong Kong, Singapore, South Korea and Taiwan)
-- The 2nd Generation of Industrialised countries (Thailand, Malaysia, Indonesia, China)

 The mentioned regions were not exactly wealthy nor in resources and capital.
 Nevertheless the labor is abundant, disciplined, capable and rather cheap.

-We ought to refer South Korea (now will be referred simply as Korea) as an example in which trade liberalisation effectively promoted a sustained growth of the national economy.
+We will focus our analysis of the Pacific Arch with the case of South Korea (now will be referred simply as Korea) as an example in which trade liberalisation effectively promoted a sustained growth of the national economy.
 We are talking about a country which is poor in natural resources with a scarce cultivable land.
 A country composed by a widely agrarian and feudalistic society.
 In the early 60’s unemployment and poverty were reaching extreme levels.
 Well South Korea is now one of the highly industrialised economies of the world, representing a fair share of the world’s trade and an already well-established developed country.

 `Feridhanusetyawan, T. 1997.
 "Changing trade patterns and the impact of trade liberalization in Asia Pacific."
 Working paper (ACIAR Indonesia Research Project), 97-10.
 Adelaide, Australia: CIES, University of Adelaide.`

 `Connolly, M. & Yi K. M. 2015.
 "How much of South Korea's Growth Trade can be Explained by Trade Policy."
 American Economic Journal: Macroeconomics Vol. 7, No. 4. (pp. 188-221).`

 `Panagariya, A. 2003.
-"Miracles and Debates: Do Free-Trade Skeptics have a case.`
+"Miracles and Debates: Do Free-Trade Skeptics have a case"`

 `Kim, K. S. 1991.
 "The Korean Miracle (1962-1980) Revisited: Myths and Realities in Strategy and Development" Issue 166 of Working paper.
 Helen Kellogg Institute for International Studies, University of Notre Dame.`

-`Smith, S. C. 2003.
-"Case Studies in Economic Development, Third Edition”.
-George Washington University Department of Economics.
-A supplement to Michael P. Todaro and Stephen C. Smith, Economic Development, 8 th Edition, Boston, MA: Addison-Wesley.`
+For the case of South Korea many papers address this case as a success story.
+For that reason the conclusions on the effects of trade liberalization always converge.
+For this reason the papers above, combined, are complementary on the analysis of this story.

 The gradual growth of Korea was outlined in three different policy steps: (1) Import Substitution, 1954 - 1960; (2) Outward orientation, 1961-1979; (3) Balance and consolidation.
 The first step taken is a clear change of route for the Korean economy, switching from a Import-Substituting country to a Exporting intensive country.
 In raw terms, as if the former industries are boosted in such way that it allows openness to other countries.

 In the early 60’s Korea started by eliminating tariffs on imported inputs and capital goods given that these promote an export expansion industry.
 As in Westphal and Kim (1977) this was the most relevant policy towards exports-expansion.
 The coming decades, starting in 1970, were characterised by the General Agreement on Tariffs and Trade (GATT)- now known as the World Trade Organisation (WTO)- sets promoted for global tariff reduction, namely the Kennedy Round and the Tokyo Round which allowed for a gradual reduction of tariff rates from around 40 percent all the way to 13 percent.